hpcgarage/intrepyddguide/getting-started.md

 8. Execute the new Python main program with calls to the optimized Intrepydd code, and record its new Energy-Delay-Squared goal metric (in Joules-Seconds^2).
+9. Try using pfor loops to reduce the delay term in the goal metric via parallelism, and also fusing/merging loops to reduce the energy term with improved locality, e.g., by replacing multiple passes over an array by a single pass.
-9. Repeat steps 2-8 for additional performance-critical code regions.
+10. Repeat steps 2-9 for additional performance-critical code regions.